Not an American user?

-focuses on third-person shooter gameplay more than the previous installments; most of the missions have larger portions dedicated to on-foot navigation and shooting.
-Crouching, leaning, and taking cover play a more important role in combat.
+GTA IV focuses on third-person shooter gameplay more than the previous installments; most of the missions have larger portions dedicated to on-foot navigation and shooting.
+Crouching, leaning and taking cover play a more important role in combat.
 Hand-to-hand combat has also been re-designed, Niko being able to execute more precise moves.

 The game uses the euphoria motion engine, an alternate middleware solution much like ragdoll physics, which makes all people in the game world move realistically depending on the situation around them.
 For example, every time Niko enters a car, a different animation will be generated depending on his position relative to the car.

-A new feature compared to the predecessors is the multiplayer.
+A new feature compared to its predecessors is multiplayer.
 The same free-roaming environment is offered for up to 16 players (32 in the Windows version) in 15 modes.
 Certain modes narrow down the environment to make sure players remain somewhat in each other's vicinity.
-Compared to the console releases, the Windows release features high resolution graphics, a video editor to capture and edit in-game footage, and the possibility to customize the radio station Independence FM with own songs.
+Compared to the console releases, the Windows release features high-resolution graphics, a video editor to capture and edit in-game footage, and the possibility to customize the radio station Independence FM with its own songs.